davewalker5/MusicCatalogue/README.md

 <img src="diagrams/artist-list.png" alt="Artist List" width="600">

+- When first opened, the page shows artists with names beginning with "A"
+- Clicking on a letter in the alphabet at the top of the page filters the view to show artists with names beginning with that letter
+- Clicking on "All" shows all artists
 - As the mouse pointer is moved up and down the table, the current row is highlighted
 - Clicking on a row opens the album list for the artist shown in that row: